The Paradox of Robustness: Decoupling Rule-Based Logic from Affective Noise in High-Stakes Decision-Making: Results

 \subsection{Robustness Invariants}

 We examine whether robustness holds across perturbation dimensions, model types, and training paradigms.
-As shown in Figure~\ref{fig:tier}, drift at tier $\tau=0$ (minimal affect) is $-0.5\%$, at $\tau=2$ (moderate) is $-1.9\%$, and at $\tau=4$ (maximum) is $-0.1\%$.
+As shown in Figure~\ref{fig:tier}, drift at tier $\tau=0$ (minimal affect) is $-0.1\%$, at $\tau=2$ (moderate) is $+0.6\%$, and at $\tau=4$ (maximum) is $-0.6\%$.
 All confidence intervals span zero, and critically, there is no monotonic relationship between intensity and drift.
 In other words, maximum-intensity narratives do not produce larger effects than minimal-intensity ones.

-All three domains show near-zero sensitivity: Academic ($\Delta = -1.1\%$), Medical ($\Delta = -0.9\%$), Financial ($\Delta = -0.4\%$).
-While the ranking matches intuitions about where emotional appeals might be most prevalent, all effects are negligible and statistically indistinguishable from zero.
-Frontier models ($\Delta = -0.8\%$) and open-source models ($\Delta = +0.6\%$) show statistically indistinguishable effects with overlapping confidence intervals.
-The 1.4 percentage point difference is not significant, suggesting that robustness generalizes across capability tiers.
+All three domains show negligible sensitivity: Academic ($\Delta = -0.5\%$), Financial ($\Delta = +0.3\%$), Medical ($\Delta = -0.8\%$).
+All effects are negligible and statistically indistinguishable from zero.
+Frontier models ($\Delta = +0.3\%$) and open-source models ($\Delta = -0.7\%$) show statistically indistinguishable effects with overlapping confidence intervals.
+The 1.0 percentage point difference is not significant, suggesting that robustness generalizes across capability tiers.